 Intercultural training also increases employee confidence while operating within a new and different cultural context.
-It’s nerve-wracking to be conducting business in a foreign country and with people from a culture very different than one’s own, but it should also be an exciting time: your organization is entrusting them with the responsibility of representing the organization abroad.
-That’s an honor, and intercultural training equips participants with the tools, self-awareness, and cultural sensitivity to confidently navigate new situations and capitalize on the opportunity they’ve been given.
+It is nerve-wracking to be conducting business in a foreign country and with people from a culture very different than one’s own, but it should also be an exciting time: your organization is entrusting them with the responsibility of representing the organization abroad.
+That is an honor, and intercultural training equips participants with the tools, self-awareness, and cultural sensitivity to confidently navigate new situations and capitalize on the opportunity they have been given.

-Lastly, it’s important to recognize that intercultural training and cultural sensitivity are important for all employees, regardless of rank in the organization.
-Your top executive and your newest hire might require the same level of intercultural training when being assigned to an international project.
+Lastly, it is important to recognize that intercultural training and cultural sensitivity are important for all employees, regardless of rank in the organization.
+Your top executive and your newest hire require the same level of intercultural training when being assigned to an international project.
 And even your most polite and easygoing employee could end up being a liability.
-Just because they get along with everyone in the office in Boston, doesn’t mean they’ll get along with everyone they meet in Buenos Aires… without the proper training, that is.
+Just because they get along with everyone in the office in Boston, does not mean they will get along with everyone they meet in Buenos Aires… without the proper training, that is.